Gamma Lines and Dark Matter from Anomaly Cancellation: THEORY FOR DARK MATTER AND BARYON NUMBER

 \item Two charged fields: $\Psi^-=\Psi_L^- + \Psi_R^-$ and $\rho^-=\rho_L^- + (\rho_L^+)^C$ with masses given by

 where the mass splitting $\delta M \approx 166$ MeV is generated at one-loop level~\cite{Cirelli:2005uq}.

 \end{itemize}

 It is important to mention that the field $\chi_L$ is predicted in the different anomaly-free theories proposed in Refs.~\cite{Duerr:2013dza,FileviezPerez:2014lnj,FileviezPerez:2024fzc} and for this reason we will discuss its properties as a dark matter candidate in the next section.
+See also the study in Ref.~\cite{Ellis:2017tkh}.

 The new Higgs boson, $h_B$, has very interesting properties.
 In Figs.~\ref{Higgs} we show the branching ratios for the $h_B$ decays in two scenarios.
 In the first scenario shown in Fig.~\ref{Higgs}a) the gauge coupling $g_B=0.25$ and the mixing angle between the two Higgses is $\sin \theta_B=0.01$.
 As one can appreciate, the main decays in the low mass region, below the $WW$ mass threshold, are $b \bar{b}$ and $\gamma \gamma$.
-Notice that the decays into two photons are not suppressed because the effective $h_B\gamma\gamma$ coupling is generated mainly by the new electrically charged fermions $\rho^-$ and $\Psi^-$, which acquire their masses once $S$ breaks the local $U(1)_B$ gauge symmetry.
+Notice that the effective $h_B\gamma\gamma$ coupling is generated mainly by the new electrically charged fermions $\rho^-$ and $\Psi^-$, which acquire their masses once $S$ breaks the local $U(1)_B$ gauge symmetry.
 The decay into the dark matter dominates when it is allowed, in this case we assume $M_\chi=200$ GeV.
 In Fig~\ref{Higgs}b) we show the same results but in the case when the mixing between the two Higgses is smaller, i.e. $\sin \theta_B=0.001$.
 In this case the decays into two b-quarks are suppressed and $h_B$ decays mainly into two photons in the low mass region.
 It is remarkable that this theory predicts a Higgs boson that can have a very large decay branching ratio to photons.
 We called this type of Higgs ``Cucuyo'' Higgs in a previous study~\cite{Butterworth:2024eyr}.
 Notice that the properties of the new Higgs are also very important to understand the flux of gamma-ray from dark matter annihilation.